-Generic

-Configures a service using the Generic Service agent.
-The agent brings

-Service services online, takes them offline, and monitors their status.

-See "Configuring a GenericService resource" on page 222.
+Generic Service Configures a service using the Generic Service agent.
+The agent brings services online, takes them offline, and monitors their status.
+See "Configuring a GenericService resource" on page 221.
+Process Configures a process using the Process agent.

-Process

-Configures a process using the Process agent.
 The agent brings processes online, takes them offline, and monitors their status.

-See "Configuring processes" on page 223.
+See "Configuring processes" on page 222.
 Service Monitor Configures a service using the ServiceMonitor agent.
 The agent monitors a service or starts a user-defined script and interprets the exit code of the script.
+See "Adding resources to a service group" on page 219

-See "Adding resources to a service group" on page 220.
+See "Adding resources to a service group" on page 219.

-Configuring a Generic Service resource
+Configuring a GenericService resource